walrus909/kinetic_clock/README.md

 - SDA on Digital 20
 - SCL on Digital 21

+Servo test board connections to Keystudio Digital Sensor Shield:
+- Signal on Digital 18 (must be an interrupt pin)
+- GND any GND
+- Vcc and Vcc (5v)

-Install Library RTCLib in Arduino IDE
+Install Libraries in Arduino IDE
+- RTCLib
+- ServoInput

 Determine which servoes go to which Digital IO pins
 - make a visual map